 3

 Expand to the full collection.
-Each document exists permanently on CERN infrastructure alongside Nobel Prize-winning research.
+Each document receives a durable archive record on CERN-operated infrastructure alongside major research outputs.

 For Government Ministries

-Governments are legally required to preserve civil registries.
-Most lack the infrastructure to do so reliably.
+Governments are generally expected, and often legally required, to preserve civil registries.
+Many lack the infrastructure to do so reliably.
 A government ministry cannot route national civil records outside its jurisdiction — not to CERN, not to Internet Archive, not to any foreign server.
-National data sovereignty is not optional.
-It is a legal obligation.
+National data sovereignty is often legally and politically important.
+Specific obligations vary by jurisdiction.

 1